• Skip to main content

 In other words, if the location of activities is separated from the main place of operation, that may be said to be ahead office and a branch.

-Types of Branches
+Different Types of Branch Accounting

-Branches can be classified into two types.
+Branches can be classified into two types:

-1. Dependent Branches
+1. Dependent Branches:

 The term dependent branch means a branch that does not maintain its own set of books.
 All records have to be maintained by the head office in case of a dependent branch.